mnemnion/ezcaper/README.md

 ## Design

-The brains of the operation is the oddly-specific function whichControlKind, which answer with the enums `.control`, `.format`, and `.normal`.
+The brains of the operation is the oddly-specific function `whichControlKind`, which answers with the enums `.control`, `.format`, and `.normal`.
 This allows for strings and codepoints to have different behavior for format characters: escaped as codepoints and printed directly as strings.
-This lets Farmer Bob "👨🏻‍🌾" print as a single grapheme, while the ZWJ in Farmer Bob, in isolation, becomes '\u{200d}'.
+This lets Farmer Bob "👨🏻‍🌾" print as a single grapheme, while the ZWJ in Farmer Bob, in isolation, becomes `'\u{200d}'`.

+There's also the simpler `isControl`, which converts `.control` and `.format` to `true` and `.normal` to `false`.
+Both of these are public functions, on the off chance that one might find them independently useful.

 The functions are code-generated from the Unicode Character Database data for version 17.0, and will be updated upon the occasion of subsequent versions of Unicode.
-It uses a master switch to separate codepoints by power-of-two, this is likely somewhat less efficient than the lookup table employed by `zg`, with the compensating advantage that it's pure code with no allocations.
+It uses a master switch to separate codepoints by power-of-two, which generates superior object code to a single ginormous switch, but is likely somewhat less efficient than the lookup table employed by `zg`.
+With the compensating advantage that it's pure code with no allocations.

-These are used to power a few structs, intended to be used in formatted printing.
-EscChar will print a single u21, using either `{}` or `{u}` as the format string.
+These are used to power a few structs, intended to be used in formatted printing. `EscChar` will print a single u21, using either `{}` or `{u}` as the format string.
 If it receives `u` it will print the character 'bare', otherwise it will surround it with a pair of quotes and write `'` as `\'`.
 This will throw an error if the codepoint is too large.

-There are two structs for printing escaped strings: EscStringExact and EscStringLossy.
-EscStringExact will print `\x` codes for any invalid Unicode data, while EscStringLossy will print the Unicode Replacement Character U+FFFD for any invalid sequences, following the recommended approach to substitution in the Unicode Standard.
+There are two structs for printing escaped strings: `EscStringExact` and `EscStringLossy`. `EscStringExact` will print `\x` codes for any invalid Unicode data, while `EscStringLossy` will print the Unicode Replacement Character `U+FFFD` for any invalid sequences, following the recommended approach to substitution in the Unicode Standard.

 Both may be called with `{}` and `{s}`, with the same sort of outcome: `s` will print the string without quotes, while the bare option will print the string in double-quotes and escape a double quote as `\"` and a backslash as `\\`.
 Both use the escape sequences `\t`, `\r`, and `\n`, print ASCII C0 codes as `\xXX`, and all other escaped values in the `\u{XXXX}` format.

-It is a bug if the string produced by EscStringExact does not read into Zig with a byte-identical result to the source string.
+It is a bug if the string produced by `EscStringExact` does not read into Zig with a byte-identical result to the source string.
 It is *not* a bug if zig fmt formats the result string differently from ezcaper.

-Note that EscChar will escape surrogate codepoints, which is not (currently) valid in Zig source code.
-The string printers will replace or byte-print surrogates, respectively, and this will change if and when escaped surrogates become valid in Zig strings, see issue #20270.
+Note that `EscChar` will escape surrogate codepoints, which is not (currently) valid in Zig source code.
+The string printers will replace or byte-print surrogates, respectively, and this will change if and when escaped surrogates become valid in Zig strings, see issue [#20270](https://github.com/ziglang/zig/issues/20270).

 For convenient formatting, these structs can be created with helper functions `escChar`, `escStringExact`, and `escStringLossy`.
 Example use: